jertel/vuegraf/README.md

 ## Alerts

-The included dashboard template does not contain any alerts, since each user will have very specific criteria and devices in mind for alerting.
-However, the below screenshots can help illustrate how a fully functioning alert and notification rule might look.
+The included dashboard template contains two alerts which will trigger when either a power outage occurs, or a loss of Vuegraf data.
+There are various reasons why alerts can be helpful.
+See the below screenshots which help illustrate how a fully functioning alert and notification rule might look.
+Note that the included alerts do not send out notifications.
+To enable outbound notifactions, such as to Slack, you can create a Notification Endpoint and Notification Rule.

 This alert was edited via the text (Flux) interface since the alert edit UI does not yet accommodate advanced alerting inputs.

-Note!
-The logo at the top of this documentation satisifes Slack's icon requirements.
+Side note: The logo at the top of this documentation satisfies Slack's icon requirements.
 Consider using it to help quickly distinguish between other alerts.

 ![Influx Alert Edit](https://github.com/jertel/vuegraf/blob/master/screenshots/alert_edit.png?raw=true "Influx Alert")